 ¿Hablas inglés? — Do you speak English?

 However, it’s best to use this phrase sparingly, especially if you’re committed to learning a new language.
-Don’t be afraid to mess up a few times, whomever you’re speaking to will understand that Spanish isn’t your native tongue.
+Don’t be afraid to mess up; whomever you’re speaking to will understand that Spanish isn’t your native tongue.

 ¿A qué hora abre? — When do you open?

-If you’re in a Spanish-speaking country that traditionally observes siestas (afternoon naps), then you’re going to need to plan your day around it, as life is put on hold for a few hours during this time, meaning you’re out of luck if you want to get food or go shopping.
+If you’re in a Spanish-speaking country that traditionally observes siestas (afternoon naps), you’re going to need to plan your day around it.
+Life is literally put on hold for a few hours during this time.
+That means you’re out of luck if you want to get food or go shopping.

 It’s a comprehensive 8-module course designed to help you improve every aspect of your spoken Spanish – fluency, confidence, pronunciation, and more – step by step, and enjoy doing it.